CallumReay21/AboutSummary/README.md

 **Goals to achieve**

-Building working software projects to showcase my abiilty to gain experience in software development for companies to show compentency and skills demonstrated.
+Build and test working software projects to showcase my abiilty to gain experience in software development for companies to show compentency and skills demonstrated.